timgit/pg-boss/docs/readme.md

 If you require multiple installations in the same database, such as for large volume queues, you may wish to specify a separate schema per install to achieve partitioning.

 Architecturally, pg-boss is somewhat similar to queue products such as AWS SQS, which primarily acts as a store of jobs that are "pulled", not "pushed" from the server.
 If at least one pg-boss instance is running, internal maintenance jobs will be periodically run to make sure fetched jobs that are never completed are marked as expired or retried (if configured).
-If and when this happnes, think of a job with a retry configuration to act just like the SQS messasge visibility timeout.
+If and when this happens, think of a job with a retry configuration to act just like the SQS message visibility timeout.
 In regards to job delivery, Postgres [SKIP LOCKED](http://blog.2ndquadrant.com/what-is-select-skip-locked-for-in-postgresql-9-5) will guarantee exactly-once, which is only available in SQS via FIFO queues (and its throughput limitations).
 However, even if you have exactly-once delivery, this is not a guarantee that a job will never be processed more than once if you opt into retries, so keep the general recommendation for idempotency with queueing systems in mind.

 ## Job states